forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Appendix

 ### Opinion on the Conflict
 > * Serious violations of human rights occur in most wars.
 This invasion is no exception: The human rights of the people of Ukraine are seriously violated. *War should never happen.*
 > * The military actions and the following invasion are *not* in agreement with the UN charter, namely article 2 paragraph 4 of the [UN Charter](#un-charter) is violated.
 That other military conflicts (including military conflicts in 90s and 00s) were started not in agreement with international law, does not justify another break.
 Tensions between Russia and the NATO/EU are acknowledged but these are *neither* seen as a justification.
 > * Brutality including bombing of specified civilian areas/hospitals or if civilians are hindered escaping is considered heartless.
     >> So fare *no systematic* targeting of civilians seems to occur.
-Tough civilians got hit on many occasions. *Each hit and death has people associated and thus is a tragedy on its own.*
+Tough civilians got hit on many occasions.
+Each hit and death violates the personal integrity of a person and causes pain to the victim and the people associated.

->
-> For the main text, the conflict is taken as given and the focus is on pathways to peace that work/are acceptable for all sides, for that reason mostly a neutral/least common viewpoint is (tried to be) taken.
+*Regardless whether soldier or civilian, each hit and death is a tragedy on its own.*